SanyaOgr/stb-crop/README.md

 # stb-cut
-Utility for cut images, based on stb-image library
+Utility for cut images, based on stb_image lib

 ## TODO
 - cutted photo in archive